 The student’s mentor provides a bridge to their team, which becomes their close community at Open Sky.
 The importance of this peer support is crucial and an essential aspect of each student’s progress in the program, starting with their first day.

 Throughout the student’s arrival day, there is a constant flow of communication between multiple Open Sky teams to ensure that each student’s specific needs are considered.
-For instance, the operations team responds to special gear needs and shares specific dietary requirements with food coordinators.
+For instance, the Operations team responds to special gear needs and shares specific dietary requirements with food coordinators.

-The transport specialists also communicate with Open Sky’s medical director, pharmaceutical coordinator, field medic, doctor, and staff psychiatrist, as necessary.
+The intake specialists also communicate with Open Sky’s medical director, pharmaceutical coordinator, field medic, doctor, and staff psychiatrist, as necessary.
 They share details on the student’s urgent care visit, medications, and specific medical needs with the medical staff.
 If appropriate, students may also meet with the Open Sky psychiatrist on arrival day.

 With the many moving parts and necessary steps that make up arrival day, all Open Sky staff are sensitive to ensuring that students receive the care, compassion, and support they need as they transition into the field.